k4sh4n1/research/structural/001_damper/README.md

 Consider the $\bar{F}_y$ to be equal to $0.4 * F_{bs}$ for all of the three $\bar{k}$ cases above.

-The system response and energy are needed for the system equipped with damper:
+The system response and energy are needed for the system equipped with device:

 1. System response
    * Displacement and its max value
    * Base shear and its max value
 1. System energy
    * Total input energy
-   * Damping energy
+   * Viscous damping energy
    * Elastic energy
    * Kinetic energy
    * Chart comparison of energies, maybe by cumulative sum

 # Implications

-Evaluate the performance of the damper by comparing:
+Evaluate the performance of the device by comparing:

 * System alone
-* System with damper
+* System with device

 # Charts